 I get this question a lot: Is Upwork worth it?
-Today, I’m going to share my experience as a freelancer who has used Upwork several times over the last 2 years.
+Today, I’m sharing my experience as a freelancer who’s used the platform on and off for the past two years.

 Table of Contents